Minnesota Timberwolves Logo

 Minnesota Timberwolves Logo 2009-2017

-The logo was changed according to upgrades in a graphic design level.
-After 11 years, the creators decided to avoid big changes, but only corrected the details.
-The emblem of 2009 is not much different from the previous one.
-The artist left a recognizable pattern but changed colors.
-Now the wolf is gray with a white spot and a black outline, the trees are pale green, and the inscription “Timberwolves” is white with a blue and black stroke.
+The logo changed according to the rise in graphic design level.
+After 11 years, the creators decided to do without significant changes, merely adjusting the details.
+The 2009 emblem is not much different from the previous one.
+The artist kept the recognizable drawing but changed the colors.
+Now, the wolf is gray with a white spot and a black outline, the trees are pale green, and the “Timberwolves” inscription is white with a blue-black stroke.

 2017 – today